vlOd2/XLibSharp/README.md

 # XLibSharp
-Modernized enhanched fork of [X11.Net](https://github.com/ajnewlands/X11.Net) with GLX bindings
+XLib and GLX bindings for C# .NET 8

 # NOTE
 This does not contain any solutions or projects, only classes meant to be integrated directly